 There is rarely any reason to pay full retail price for anything you buy in a store.
 With the rise of online shopping — which allows for instant price comparison — brick-and-mortar establishments must go the extra mile to earn your business.

 To score bargains, you simply need the tools to pay less for what you want.
 Read on to fill your tool kit:

 1. Learn to negotiate

 Most people are uncomfortable haggling.
-Instead, we’re used to opening our wallets and saying, “Here.”
+Instead, we’re used to opening our wallets and saying, “Here you go.”

-In “The Simplest Way to Save on Everything,” Money Talks News offers 10 tips for haggling, including:
+In “10 Tips for Negotiating a Better Price on Anything,” Money Talks News offers 10 tips for haggling, including:

 - Do your homework to know what the price should be.